 - One of my most memorable “fried chicken respites” was on a wintry day in Russia.
 After a January trip to Siberia, I found myself in the comparative comfort of St. Petersburg.
 With only one year of college Russian, I was suddenly confounded.
 The police roped me off with a group of strangers as tanks and military officers filled the streets.
 I thought we were all being arrested.
 I was relieved to discover this was just the parade celebrating the “Lifting of the Siege of Leningrad”.
 We were only being held back to avoid being run over by the parade as it passed by.
 I took solace afterwards in two very chic designer shoe shops on the local Fifth Avenue, the Nevsky Prospect.
 The only way to finish off the day?
 A trip to the local Kentucky Fried Chicken where after all I could say with authority the one Russian word I knew best: “kuritsa” (“chicken”).

-Holidays for Solo Travelers: Fun Facts and Solo Destinations: Croatia
+Holidays for Solo Travelers: Croatia:

 Why is Croatia a great solo destination for the holidays?
 The Adriatic Coast has been a popular vacation venue from crowned-heads of Europe to scores of other tourists since the late 19th-century.
 It has a wide range of sights from the cultural and historic to stellar landscapes and seascapes.
 It also has a mix of the twenty-first century with Old Europe.
 Holiday Markets add to the festive atmosphere.